-Cryogenic gasses and fluids are delivered to the QCM from the CTF refrigerator, cold nitrogen and helium gas, liquid helium (LHe) and liquid nitrogen (LN2).
-The ODH assessment is attached to this OSP and can be found at:
+Cryogenic fluids are delivered to the QCM from the CTF refrigerator, liquid helium (LHe) and liquid nitrogen (LN2).
+The ODH assessment is attached to this OSP and can be found at: https://misportal.jlab.org/railsForms/oxygen_deficiency_reviews/74180/edit

-https://misportal.jlab.org/railsForms/oxygen_deficiency_reviews/74180/edit

 The QCM will be cooled to LHe temperature only periodically at UITF.
-Anticipated operation of the QCM will likely not exceed three periods of operation per year, with each period lasting approximately 3 weeks.
-During the majority of time, when the QCM is not being operated, the QCM will be at room temperature with no cryogenic gasses or fluids delivered to UITF.
+Anticipated operation of the QCM will likely not exceed three periods of operation per year, with each period lasting approximately 1 week.
+During the majority of time, when the QCM is not being operated, only LN2 will be used to cool the QCM.